 Figure 10.
-Standardized bi-histograms (or bivariate probability distribution functions) showing the probability of occurrence as a function of the correlation coefficient and the variance.
-The spatial correlation coefficient is calculated from the intra-seasonal variability of Z500 between RCM and GCM.
-The variance is calculated on the intra-seasonal variation of Z500 at 45° W. All results are for DJF.
-Panels on the left are from the “DS-300-to-300” protocol (a, d), those in the middle are from the “DS-300-to-100” protocol (b, e), and those on the right are the subtraction of the two experiments (c, f).
+Normalized bi-histograms (or bivariate probability distribution functions) showing the probability of occurrence as a function of the correlation coefficient and the variance.
+The spatial correlation coefficient is calculated from the synoptic variability of Z500 between RCM and GCM.
+The variance is calculated for the GCM synoptic variability of Z500 at 45° W. All results are for DJF.
+Panels on the left are from the “DS-300-to-300” protocol (a, d), and directly derived from Fig.9, those in the middle are from the “DS-300-to-100” protocol (b, e), and those on the right are the subtraction of the two experiments (c, f).
 Panels at the top (a, b, c) are from direct calculations.
-Those at the bottom (d, e, f) undergo a Fisher transformation for the correlation coefficient, and a natural logarithmic transformation for the variance.
+Those at the bottom (d, e, f) underwent a Fisher transformation for the correlation coefficient, and a natural logarithmic transformation for the variance.